-Can this salad be prepared ahead of time?
+Can this Roast Pumpkin salad be prepared ahead of time?

-As well, you can assemble the salad an hour or so before and keep covered in the refrigerator.
+As well, you can assemble the roast pumpkin salad an hour or so before and keep covered in the refrigerator.
 Drizzle with dressing just before serving.

-Pumpkin and Spinach salad is one of the most popular salads I make.
-There is no meal that isn’t improved with a platter of Pumpkin and Spinach salad.
-Whether it’s a festive holiday meal, the barbecue you’ve been invited to or a picnic with friends, this salad is perfect.
+Roast pumpkin salad is one of the most popular salads I make.
+There is no meal that isn't improved with a platter of roast pumpkin salad.
+Whether it's a festive holiday meal, the barbecue you've been invited to or a picnic with friends, this salad is perfect.

-For a complete meal, why not roast a chicken while you have the oven on?
+For a complete meal, why make roasted butterfly chicken while you have the oven on?
+Pairs well with my delicious Zesty Italian pasta salad.
 And prepare a meal for your family and friends.

-- 600 grams pumpkin cut into cubes (see notes)
+- 5 cups chopped pumpkin or butternut squash cut into cubes (see notes)

 - 2 tablespoon olive oil